-Tourist information on the city of Vicenza includes information about the weather in Vicenza, how to get to Vicenza, Andrea Palladio and his architecture and other attractios of this UNESCO city.
-The works of Andrea Palladio are ever present throughout the city and include the Teatro Olimpico, Basilica and the Villa Rotonda by the great architect Andrea Palladio.
+Tourist information on the city of Vicenza include information about the weather in Vicenza, how to get to Vicenza, Andrea Palladio and his architecture and other attractions in this UNESCO city.
+The works of Andrea Palladio are ever-present throughout the city and include Teatro Olimpico, Basilica Palladiana and Villa Rotonda, by the great architect Andrea Palladio.

-Things to see & do in Vicenza, Italy
+Things to See & to Do in Vicenza, Italy

-The city of Vicenza, with a population of just over 100,000 inhabitants has one of the highest ratios of monumental buildings to population in Italy.
-First settled by the Romans, Vicenza is the official home of Palladian architecture and its city centre reflects the inspirational leadership of Vicenza 's most famous adopted son - Andrea Palladio.
+The city of Vicenza, with a population of just over 100,000 inhabitants has one of the highest ratios of monumental buildings against its population in Italy.
+First settled by the Romans, Vicenza is the official home of the Palladian architecture and its city center reflects the inspirational leadership of the most famous adopted son of Vicenza, Andrea Palladio.

-Throughout the cities landscape there are numerous examples of the great architects works that include his Basilica that can be found in the main square of the city surrounded by equally important buildings of different ages and architectural styles in a setting that used to be the home to the ancient Roman forum of Vicenza.
+Throughout the city's landscape there are numerous examples of the great architect's works, including the Basilica Palladiana, that can be found in the main square of the city surrounded by equally important buildings of different ages and architectural styles in a setting that used to be the home of the ancient Roman Forum of Vicenza.

-In the adjacent back-streets running directly off Corso Palladio the main street of Vicenza you'll find numerous Palazzi ( Palaces) built by Palladio for the local Vicentine nobility.
-Buildings from later periods also reflect the influence of Palladio and his architecture, but as you make your way around Vicenza you'll see fine examples of Medieval architecture dating from the ninth century, as well as examples of other periods including fascist architecture from the last century.
+In the adjacent backstreets running directly off Corso Palladio, the main street of Vicenza, you'll find numerous palazzi (palaces) built by Palladio for the local nobility of Vicenza.
+The buildings of the later periods also reflect the influence of Palladio and his architecture, but as you make your way around Vicenza you'll see fine examples of Medieval architecture dating from the 9th century, as well as examples of other periods including fascist architecture of the last century.

-While wandering around the enchanting streets of Vicenza you'll quickly realize that the wealth of modern day Vincentines is very much on display through the fine selections of shops that line the streets of the city.
-The main street of Corso Palladio is one of the most famous streets in the Veneto, and all of the famous Italian designers have stores along this popular thorough way.
+While wandering around the enchanting streets of Vicenza you'll quickly realize that the wealth of modern day people of Vicenza is based on their appearance due to the fine selections of shops that line the streets of the city.
+The main street of Corso Palladio is one of the most famous streets in Veneto, and all famous Italian designers have their stores along this popular thorough way.

-The province of Vicenza is famous for its textile production, and the quality of these fabrics is reflected inflected in the goods for sale in the shop windows of Vicenza.
-Across from Palladio's Basilica in the main square of Vicenza is find a fine selection of 1,000's of fabrics for sale in the Tessuti shop.
+The province of Vicenza is famous for its textile production, and the quality of these fabrics is shown in the goods for sale in the shop windows of Vicenza.
+Across from Palladio's Basilica in the main square of Vicenza, you'll find a fine selection of 1,000s of fabrics for sale at the numerous shops.

-Vicenza is also the centre for gold jewellery production in Italy.
+Vicenza is also the center for gold jewellery’s production in Italy.
 The province imports more gold than the rest of the country put together.
-Although, the manufacturers only deal with wholesale enquiries, you'll find examples of the high quality products produced in the area at jewellery stores located under the arches of Palladio's Basilica.
-In other parts of the city, you'll find designer clothes stores, antique vendors, fine galleries and numerous other interesting stores offering very unique products for sale.
+Although the manufacturers only deal with wholesale enquiries, you'll find examples of the high quality products produced in this area at each jewellery store located under the arches of the Palladio's Basilica.
+In other parts of the city, you'll find designer clothes' stores, antique furniture vendors, fine galleries and numerous other interesting stores offering some very unique products for sale.

 Weather in Vicenza, Italy

-The province and city of Vicenza are located in the region of Veneto in North-East Italy.
+The tourist information of Vicenza include also some details on the weather.
+The province and the city of Vicenza are located in the region of Veneto in the north-east of Italy.
 The climate of Vicenza and its province goes through dramatic changes through the calendar year.
-In the mountains that rise above the city, the temperatures drop well below zero in the winter months while in the summer the temperatures can reach 35 C / 95F.
-At only 50 metres above sea-level, and surrounded by mountains and hills, the climate of Vicenza is greatly influenced by the mountains and warm winds arriving from the south.
-Humidity is a problem during the summer months, which typically brings rain showers in the late afternoons and early evening hours.
+In the mountains that rise above the city, the temperatures drop well below zero in the winter months, while in Summer the temperatures can reach 35°C. At only 50 meters above sea level and surrounded by mountains and hills, the climate of Vicenza is greatly influenced by the mountains and the warm winds arriving from South.
+Humidity is a problem during the summer months because typically brings rain showers in the late afternoon and early evening hours.
 The winters tend to be cooler with clear skies and less precipitation.
-Although, the ever-present humidity can create when there is a great disparity between the day time and night temperatures.
+Usually, the ever-present humidity is a consequence of the great disparity between the day time and night temperatures.

-Below you will find listed links to various resources on the web to assist you with information on how to get to Vicenza once you arrive in Italy.
-Vicenza does not have its own airport, but Venice 's Marco Polo airport is located less than an hours drive from Vicenza.
+Below you'll find listed links to various resources on the Web which assist you with information on how to get to Vicenza once you arrive in Italy.
+Vicenza does not have its own airport, but the Marco Polo airport of Venice is located less than an hour's drive from Vicenza.

-Most people arrive in Vicenza by train, as its located on the main railway line between Milan and Venice.
-Milan is approximately two and a half hours by train from Vicenza, while Venice is 40 minutes and Verona twenty five minutes from Vicenza by train.
-The main railway station of Vicenza is located in the centre of town only a few walking distance from the main street of the city, Corso Palladio.
+Most people arrive in Vicenza by train as it's located on the main railway line between Milan and Venice.
+Milan is approximately two and a half hours by train from Vicenza, while Venice is 40 minutes and Verona 25 minutes from Vicenza, by train.
+Due to its proximity to these important cities, it's very easy to get information on how to get to Vicenza.
+The main railway station of Vicenza is located in the center of the town, only a short walking distance from the main street of the city, Corso Palladio.

-If you are planning to visit Vicenza by car you'll probably be arriving on the A4 Autostrada (Highway) which connects Milan with Venice.
-It's best to exit at the Vicenza Est exit, and then, follow the indications for the city centre.
-If you are planning to visit the city for one-day, arriving by train is probably the most practical choice as the city centre is small and compact, cars are banned from entering the main historical areas, although, you'll find ample parking the outskirts of town.
+If you're planning to visit Vicenza by car, you'll probably arrive with the autostrada (highway) A4 which connects Milan with Venice.
+It's best to exit at the Vicenza Est exit, and then, follow the indications for the city center.
+If you want to visit the city for only one day, arriving by train is probably the most practical choice as the city center is small and compact, and cars are banned from reaching the main historical areas.
+Though, you'll find ample parking in the outskirts of the town.

-Like many of the provincial cities of North-East Italy, Vicenza seems to have more bus services than it has people.
-But, because the city centre where all the main attractions of the city are to be found is so small we recommend you tour the city by foot.
+Like many of the provincial cities of the north-east of Italy, Vicenza seems to have more bus services than inhabitants.
+But, because of the city center, where all the main attractions of the city are, is so small we recommend you to tour the city by foot.

-In fact, the city of Vicenza has one of the highest ratios of monumental buildings to population in Italy.
-Once inside the Medieval quarters of centre of the city you'll be overwhelmed by the beauty and splendour of the surroundings that invite the visitor to explore the cobbled streets lined with elegant shops, where architectural gems by the likes of Palladio are waiting to be discovered.
+In fact, the city of Vicenza has one of the highest ratios of monumental buildings against its population in Italy.
+Once inside the Medieval quarters of the center you'll be overwhelmed by the beauty and splendor of the surroundings inviting the visitor to explore the cobbled streets full of elegant shops, where the architectural gems by the likes of Palladio are waiting to be discovered.